 Processing records takes time.
 Once we receive the material, items will be arranged and described following professional archival standards.
 This process is time consuming but allows us to properly preserve and make your material available for posterity.
 As a result, entries for your items may not appear immediately in our web portal, the Ottawa Museums and Archives Collections database (OMAC).

-If you are interested in donating your COVID-19 Collection to the City of Ottawa Archives, please email email@example.com and include as much background information as possible.
-An archivist will be in contact to discuss your materials, our collections, and our processes.
-Thank you for considering us for your donation!
+If you are interested in donating to the Archives please email firstname.lastname@example.org and include as much background information as possible relating to the material.
+An archivist will contact you to discuss your materials, our collections, and our processes.